jobisoft/TbSync/docs/test-plan-5.0.12.md

 | 3.1 | Open a compose window, type 3+ characters of a name in **To:** | No results from the GAL directory, and **no network attempts** in the Event Log |
 | 3.2 | Authenticate successfully, then type again | GAL results return **without** restarting or reconnecting |

-3.1 is the one that matters: this path fires on every keystroke and was the regression the audit caught.
+3.1 is the one that matters: this path fires on every keystroke.
 3.2 proves the guard is in the callback rather than in listener registration — nothing re-registers it.

 ---